jiahao-c/jiahao-space/docs/learning-at-work/domain-integration.md

 * **Rapid Redirections:** Leverages Cloudflare Workers for extremely fast redirections, executing in less than one millisecond.
 * **Customizable Request Modification:** Allows for flexible modification of HTTP URIs, headers, and parameters.

 ### Behaviours & Routing
+A couple of CloudFront functionalities were used:
+- Custom Origins
+    - Origin Request Policy
+- Bahaviours
+    - Cache Policy

 ![](/img/bahaviour.png)